SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/Test.md

 #### aunitConfig.yml

 If you want to test complete software components please specify the `aUnitConfig.yml` file like in below example configuration.
+This configuration will test the software components `Z_TEST_SC` and `Z_TEST_SC2`:

 ```yaml
 title: My AUnit run